pingcap/docs-cn/op-guide/tidb-v2-upgrade-guide.md

     # low-concurrency: 8
 ```

 For the cluster topology of multiple TiKV instances on a single machine, you need to modify the three parameters above.
-Recommended configuration: `number of instances * parameter value = CPU_Vcores * 0.8`.
+Recommended configuration: `number of instances * parameter value = number of CPU cores * 0.8`.

 ## Download TiDB 2.0 binary to the Control Machine

-Make sure that `tidb_version = v2.0.0` in the `tidb-ansible/inventory.ini` file, and then run the following command to download TiDB 2.0 binary to the Control Machine:
+Make sure that `tidb_version = v2.0.4` in the `tidb-ansible/inventory.ini` file, and then run the following command to download TiDB 2.0 binary to the Control Machine:

 ```
 $ ansible-playbook local_prepare.yml